dotnet/docs-maui/docs/user-interface/controls/listview.md

 The appearance of each item in a <xref:Microsoft.Maui.Controls.ListView> is defined by a `DataTemplate`, and the `DataTemplate` must reference a `Cell` class to display items.
 Each cell represents an item of data in the <xref:Microsoft.Maui.Controls.ListView>. .NET MAUI includes the following built-in cells:

-- `TextCell`, which displays primary and secondary text on separate lines.
+- <xref:Microsoft.Maui.Controls.TextCell>, which displays primary and secondary text on separate lines.
 - `ImageCell`, which displays an image with primary and secondary text on separate lines.
 - `SwitchCell`, which displays text and a switch that can be switched on or off.
 - `EntryCell`, which displays a label and text that's editable.